singnet/das-query-engine/docs/DAS-Overview.md

 The entities in the Opencog Hyperon's context are different from the ones in typical document retrieval systems but their roles and the general idea of the algorithms are very similar.
-In OpenCog Hyperon's context, a knowledge base is a set of toplevel links (which may point to nodes or other to other links) When the knowledge base is loaded, we can create an inverted index of patterns present in each toplevel link and use such index later to perform pattern matching.
+In OpenCog Hyperon's context, a knowledge base is a set of toplevel links (which may point to nodes or other to other links).
+When the knowledge base is loaded, we can create an inverted index of patterns present in each toplevel link and use such index later to perform pattern matching.